AWED-PIPER: Agents, Web Applications & Expert Detectors for Personally Identifiable Information Protection & Fine-grained Named Entity Recognition across 36 languages for 6.6 Billion Speakers: Abstract

 \section{Abstract}

-We introduce \textbf{AWED-FiNER}, an open-source ecosystem designed to bridge the gap in Fine-grained Named Entity Recognition (FgNER) for 36 global languages spoken by more than 6.6 billion people.
-While Large Language Models (LLMs) dominate general Natural Language Processing (NLP) tasks, they often struggle with low-resource languages and fine-grained NLP tasks.
-AWED-FiNER provides a collection of agentic toolkits, web applications, and several state-of-the-art expert models that provides FgNER solutions across 36 languages.
-The agentic tools enable to route multilingual text to specialized expert models and fetch FgNER annotations within seconds.
-The web-based platforms provide ready-to-use FgNER annotation service for non-technical users.
-Moreover, the collection of language specific extremely small sized open-source state-of-the-art expert models facilitate offline deployment in resource contraint scenerios including edge devices.
-AWED-FiNER covers languages spoken by over 6.6 billion people, including a specific focus on vulnerable languages such as Bodo, Manipuri, Bishnupriya, and Mizo.
-The resources can be accessed here: \href{https://github.com/PrachuryyaKaushik/AWED-FiNER}{Agentic Tool}, \href{https://hf.co/spaces/prachuryyaIITG/AWED-FiNER}{Web Application}, and \href{https://hf.co/collections/prachuryyaIITG/awed-finer}{49 Expert Detector Models}.
+Named Entity Recognition (NER) is a foundational task in Natural Language Processing (NLP) and Information Retrieval (IR), which facilitates semantic search and structured data extraction.
+We introduce \textbf{AWED-FiNER}, an open-source collection of agentic tool, web application, and 53 state-of-the-art expert models that provide Fine-grained Named Entity Recognition (FgNER) solutions across 36 languages spoken by more than 6.6 billion people.
+The agentic tool enables routing multilingual text to specialized expert models to fetch FgNER annotations within seconds.
+The web-based platform provides a ready-to-use FgNER annotation service for non-technical users.
+Moreover, the collection of language-specific extremely small open-source state-of-the-art expert models facilitates offline deployment in resource-constrained scenarios, including edge devices.
+AWED-FiNER covers languages spoken by over 6.6 billion people, ranging from global languages like English, Chinese, Spanish, and Hindi, to low-resource languages like Assamese, Santali, and Odia, along with a specific focus on extremely low-resource vulnerable languages such as Bodo, Manipuri, Bishnupriya, and Mizo.
+The resources can be accessed here: \href{https://github.com/PrachuryyaKaushik/AWED-FiNER}{Agentic Tool}, \href{https://hf.co/spaces/prachuryyaIITG/AWED-FiNER}{Web Application}, and \href{https://hf.co/collections/prachuryyaIITG/awed-finer}{53 Expert Detector Models}.